sandftae/php-b-tree/README.md

                  -t      a mandatory argument indicates the type of the CLI Command Processor it needs to run ["btree" is currently only available]
                  -c      an optional argument to define the capacity of the node.
 THE CAPACITY MUST BE >= 3 [default capacity will be used otherwise: 3]
                  -s      an optional argument to embed int set, e.g. -s "1,2,3,4" [if not specified AND no file specified [-f], the default range will be used -100 to 100]
-                 -d      an optional argument when used of which the B-Tree`s node structure will be dump in json format.
+                 -d      an optional argument when used of which the B-Tree`s node structure will be dumped in JSON format.
 It will be placed in [media/dump] folder.
 This folder contains examples as well
                  -g      an optional argument using which the script will draw the B-Tree structure in the picture.
 It will be placed in [media/graph] folder.
 This folder contains examples as well
-                 -f      an optional argument indicates the filename it needs to use to load the number set if [-f] not specified AND no set [-s] specified, the default range will be used -100 to 100
+                 -f      an optional argument indicates the filename it needs to use to load the number set if [-f] is not specified AND no set [-s] specified, the default range will be used -100 to 100
                          the file should be located under [media/number-set] folder (check example: num_set_exmpl.json)
 Examples:
                  1. bin/console -t btree -c 3 -f num_set_exmpl.json -g -d